RulesCommittee/BylawsRepository/README.md

     - (h) The Committee may assign a senator to a specific dining location or topic of interest to act as a liaison with the manager of that location or topic, such as a Kosher Student Representative to oversee all feedback related to Kosher food on campus or an Allergy Student Representative to oversee all feedback concerning student dietary needs.

-    - (i) The Committee will assist university dining management in promulgating significant dining news with the student body.
+    - (i) The Committee may assist university dining management in promulgating significant dining news with the student body.

+    - (j) The Committee may pursue any other projects that the Committee believes will improve the dining experience.

   - **SECTION 9.** The Sustainability Committee shall investigate, advocate for, and implement policies that help to create a sustainable, environmentally consciousness campus on behalf of the Senate.

-    - (a) The Committee shall work with relevant faculty, staff, and Union Organizations in order to promote environmentalism and sustainability on campus.
+    - (a) The Committee shall coordinate and work with relevant clubs, Student Union committees and members, campus resources, faculty and staff in order to promote environmentalism and sustainability on campus.

+    - (b) At least one Representative to the Brandeis Sustainability Fund must attend every Sustainability Committee meeting.

-  - **SECTION 10.** The Campus Operations Committee shall be responsible for working with University Services and the Vice President for Campus Operations, along with Public Safety to promote a safe, modern, and comfortable campus environment for all Brandeis students.
+  - **SECTION 10.** The Facilities and Housing Committee shall be responsible for working with university facilities and housing management to promote a safe, functional, clean, and attractive campus environment for all Brandeis students.

-    - (a) The Committee shall work with University Administrators and advocate for improvements to campus facilities and operations.
+    - (a) The Committee shall advocate for improvements to the operation and maintenance of all university-owned buildings and grounds by providing relevant student feedback to university facilities and housing management and undertaking projects to improve campus spaces.

+    - (b) The Committee may also address neglected campus operations or university services lacking sufficient representation from the Student Union.

-    - (b) All Quad Senators are required to serve on the committee.
+    - (c) All Quad Senators are required to serve on the committee.
+Quad Senators who are also Senate Chairs may be excused from serving on the committee in accordance with Article IV, Section 2, Clause (a) of these Bylaws.

-  - **SECTION 11.** The Health and Safety Committee shall serve to promote and improve the well-being and security of students on campus.

-    - (a) The committee shall coordinate and work with related clubs, Student Union committees and members, campus resources, faculty, and staff in order to maximize efficiency.
+    - (d) The Committee may assist university facilities and housing management in promulgating significant facilities and housing news with the student body.

-    - (b) The committee shall advocate for health and safety of students in the areas of sexual health and safety, alcohol and drug awareness and safety, mental health, physical health, emotional health, safety for students on and off-campus, healthy academic and non-academic life balance, and more.
+  - **SECTION 11.** The Health and Safety Committee shall serve to promote and improve the well-being and security of students on and off campus, which shall include but not be limited to mental, physical and emotional health; alcohol and drug awareness and safety; sexual health and safety; safety and accessibility for students on and off-campus; fair treatment of students with registered disabilities; and healthy academic and non-academic life balance.

-    - (c) The committee shall advocate for improvements to campus health and safety in university policy, provide awareness and information to students, host events, and pursue relevant initiatives.
+    - (a) The committee shall advocate for improvements to campus health and safety in university policy, provide awareness and information to students, host events, and pursue relevant initiatives.

+    - (b) The committee shall coordinate and work with related clubs, Student Union committees and members, campus resources, faculty, and staff in order to maximize efficiency.

 <br>